sil-so/muxt/README.md

 - **Drag-and-drop reordering** - Arrange platforms in any order you like
 - **Built-in ad blocking** - Powered by Ghostery for a cleaner experience
 - **Dark mode** - Enforced dark theme across all platforms
-- **Auto-dimming** - Unfocused views dim when navigating into posts
+- **Smart scroll sync** - Scroll sync pauses when you navigate into a post, preventing other feeds from jumping
 - **Automatic updates** - Stay up-to-date with the latest features and security patches
 - **Persistent settings** - Your layout and visibility preferences are saved